vajralakushal/SummerHackathon/README.md

-# ASL_Translator
+# Jargon Simplification
-App that translates American sign language
+Web App that simplifies Wikipedia Pages, regardless of if there's a Simple English Wikipedia available